-Eye tracking is a technology that provides analytical insights for studying human behavior and visual attention [6].
-Besides that, it is an intuitive human-computer interface that especially enables users with disabilities to interact with a computer.
-The most common applications for eye tracking today are either in marketing (e.g., Maughan et al. [18]) or in usability research (e.g., Schießl et al. [23]).
-Yet, using eye trackers as devices for human-computer interaction (HCI) has started to become a focus of research in recent years and the field is slowly starting to come of age [2, 13].
-However, the use of eye tracking in digital games is still new [11], in the same way it is new for gaze interaction in virtual worlds [12] and for gaze visualizations in three-dimensional (3D) environments [30].
+Eye tracking is a valuable technology to provide analytical insights for studying human behavior and visual attention [6].
+Besides that it is an intuitive human-computer interface that especially enables users with disabilities to interact with a computer.
+The most common applications for eye tracking today are either in marketing (e.g., [18]) or in usability research (e.g., [23]).
+Yet, using eye trackers as devices for human computer interaction (HCI) has started to become a focus of research in recent years and the field is slowly starting to come of age [13] [2].
+However, the use

+Mensch & Computer 2010 Entertainment Interfaces Track of eye tracking in digital games is still new [10], in the same way it is new for gaze interaction in virtual worlds [12] and for gaze visualizations in three-dimensional (3D) environments [30].

 Gaze interaction through eye tracking is an interface technology that has great potential.
-While it is essentially a human-computer interface that can support' traditional input devices to improve efficiency, it can also be used to gather interaction data for post-usage evaluation.
+While it is essentially a human-computer interface that can support7 traditional input devices to improve efficiency, it can also be used to gather interaction data for post-usage evaluation.
 Interesting psychological data are for example the position and movement of gaze along the screen and pupil dilation.
-All eye tracking hardware allows to record patterns and of fixations and saccadic eye motion with different levels of precision.
+All eye tracking hardware allows to record patterns and distribution of fixations and saccadic eye motion with different levels of precision.

 A problem of using eye tracking technology in game development is the lack of common frameworks that would simplify producing gaze games (e.g., as stimuli for psychological experiments).
 Usually, researchers have to fall back to developing custom software for each game and experiment.
 When eye tracking research was done for input and analysis of experiments, this was essentially the same problem.
-In general, there exist only few frameworks for developing small-scale games in an academic setting [19], let alone analysis tools within game engines that are able to support eye tracking technology (for a discussion see Stellmach [29] and Sennersten et al. [24]).
+In general, there exist only few frameworks for developing small-scale games in an academic setting [19], let alone analysis tools within game engines that are able to support eve tracking technology (for a discussion see [29] and [24]).
 Our approach aims at filling this gap and addressing the above-mentioned problems.
 We contribute a framework, which was especially designed with the goal of encouraging rapid development and allowing easy access to a database with eye tracking data.